chenmoucheng/chenmoucheng.github.io/43041/handout.md

   respectively.
 In this case, the two graphs G and G' are *isomorphic* to each other.

-Given a term, the `term-graph.exe` program can also generate a random, isomorphic term DAG:
+Given a term, `term-graph` can also generate a random, isomorphic term DAG:

 ```
-C:¥> term-graph
 ; h(g(c,x2),f(x2),f(x0))
 ; 6
 3 -> 2